 It can create friction in two ways.
 The new monthly payment raises your DTI, which mortgage underwriters look at closely.
 Most conventional programs want DTI below 43%, though some go up to 50% for strong borrowers.
 The hard inquiry and new account also temporarily lower your score.

 If a mortgage application is 3-6 months out, think carefully about timing.
-On the flip side, a $4,000 installment loan paid consistently for 12+ months before applying for a mortgage can actually help your file.
+On the flip side, an installment loan this size paid consistently for 12+ months before applying for a mortgage can actually help your file.
 Positive payment history and improved credit mix both work in your favor at underwriting.

 Yes, but your student loan payments factor directly into your DTI.
 If you're on an income-driven repayment plan with a low monthly payment, the impact is manageable.
 Where borrowers run into trouble is when the combined total of student loans, existing credit card minimums, and the new $4,000 loan payment pushes DTI past the lender's threshold.
 Run the DTI math before applying, not after.